Learning About Climate Change: Key Terms, Great Books, and the Occasional Tangent

 by Charles Clover

-When we think about climate change, our attention often goes to visible changes on land.
-But what’s happening beneath the ocean’s surface is just as critical.
+When we think of climate change, our attention tends to focus on visible changes on land.

 Books on Economic Inequality